 Should I Pay PMI Upfront or Monthly?

-Understanding the 4 types of PMI payments
+Understanding the four ways you can make PMI payments

 Pros and cons of paying PMI upfront

 Your PMI cost is paid in full at closing.
 You only pay upfront PMI once, which means you won’t have any ongoing monthly mortgage insurance costs.

 You’ll end up with a lower monthly payment.
 With your entire PMI premium paid at closing, your monthly housing expense will be lower.

 You won’t need to cancel PMI later.
 Borrowers who choose to pay PMI upfront don’t have to worry about requesting a PMI cancellation letter.

 You’ll spend more money at closing.
 Upfront PMI is added to your total closing costs, which could clean out your bank account depending on the premium amount.

 You could lose money if you have to sell too soon.
 A sudden job loss or financial emergency might require you to sell your home before you break even on your upfront premium costs.

 You may not get a tax benefit for the extra expense.
 Current IRS laws don’t allow you to write off upfront PMI premiums paid after Dec.
 31, 2021.

 You’ll leave more cash in the bank.
 Homeowners should set aside 1% to 3% of their home’s value to cover annual home maintenance and repairs.
 Paying PMI monthly instead of upfront leaves more room in your budget to save.